How to make a Model Skyscraper.

-To make your Skyscraper you will first need to gather a collection of cardboard boxes.
-There are so many different types of cardboard boxes and they come in all shapes and sizes, such as cereal boxes, cookies, chips, and everyday food items so the possibilities for your skyscraper are limitless.
+To make Skythescraper you will first need to gather a collection of cardboard boxes.
+There are so many different types of cardboard boxes and they come in all shapes and sizes, such as cereal boxes, cookies, chips, and everyday food items so the possibilities for the skyscraper are limitless.

-Hint: Try placing different types of boxes on top of each other first to see how your Skyscraper might look.
+Hint: Try placing different types of boxes on top of each other first to see how the Skyscraper might look.

 Once you have decided which boxes you are going to use you will first need to take them apart.

-Taking them apart is optional but I have found that some types of packaging are very hard to paint as they have a shiny or smooth glossy finish that does not accept paint or other colour mediums such as crayons, markers or coloured pencils very well, resulting in the colour's rubbing off when it is dry.
+Taking them apart is optional but I have found that some types of packaging are very hard to paint.
+This is because they have a shiny or smooth glossy finish that does not accept paint or other colour mediums such as crayons, markers or coloured pencils very well.
+This results in the colour's rubbing off when the models dry.
 By reversing the box you will have a clean matte surface that makes them easy to colour and prevents the colour from coming off in most cases.

 Carefully separate the join trying not to rip the box as you do so.